Skitij-Kumar/Vehicle-Analysis-Project/README.md

 ## 🛠️How to Run the Project
 Step 1- Download the excel project files.

-Step 2- Open the downloaded files in excel (or watch short video given in demo link).
+Step 2- Open the downloaded files in excel (or watch short video using link given in demo section).

 {**Note:** The second project file contains 6 excel worksheets inside it.}
 ## 🔗Demo